 The budget statement must use the Nanovic Budget Template and should detail the living costs to be incurred over the period of service and should list the sources used to determine those costs.
 All amounts should be listed in US dollars (USD) and accompanied by the exchange rate(s) used.
 Budgets should also state the names and amounts of other funding already obtained, including stipends or compensation from the employing organization and grants from other organizations.
 Receiving partial support from other Notre Dame offices can increase the likelihood of success.
 Grant funds may not be used toward the purchase of materials or toward payment on a rental car.
 Upon return, students who are awarded funding will be required to produce scans of all flight and lodging receipts as part of the reporting process.
 Students are encouraged to meet with the student coordinator to receive important feedback on the budget prior to submission.

 If the internship requires the applicant to conduct business in a European language, a letter of language qualification from a faculty member in the appropriate language department at Notre Dame should be submitted with the application materials.
 It should state that the applicant has a level of competency in the required language sufficient for conducting business responsibilities in a professional manner.
 The separate letter of recommendation should be from a Notre Dame faculty member who is familiar with the student’s academic work and future aspirations.

 A complete student portion of the application must be submitted to the online application form no later than 11:59pm on the deadline day.
 Letters of recommendation may be submitted up to two business days past the grant deadline day, and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.

 Failure to submit all required materials promptly may result in the application being excluded from consideration.
-Complete applications will be considered by the institute’s associate director, and decisions will be announced in writing within three weeks of submission.
+Complete applications will be considered by the institute’s associate director, and decisions are usually announced in writing within four weeks of submission.
 Please note that application materials will not be returned.

 Terms & Conditions